 Children's safety and welfare is paramount.
-We have a safe, secure environment, and provide a curriculum which teaches children how to be safe, make choices and assess risks.
-We have stringent policies, procedures, and documents in place to ensure children's safety.
+We create a safe and secure environment and provide a curriculum which teaches children how to be safe, make choices and assess risks.
+We have stringent policies, procedures and documents in place to ensure children's safety.